 Firstly, strengthening the supervision of vertical management.
 The Board of Supervisors took the transfer of management rights of Zhanjiang and Chaoyang Rural Commercial Banks as an opportunity, organized members of the Board of Supervisors in batches to conduct special research at Zhanjiang, Puning, and Chaoyang Rural Commercial Banks, forming the Opinions on Comprehensive Deepening of Management and Supervision of Subsidiary (Management) Institutions and related research reports, to promote solutions to difficult issues such as institutional organizational structure reform and business development positioning, thereby enhancing group management efficiency.
 Secondly, promoting the construction of standardized supervision.
-The Board of Supervisors formulated and issued the Notice on Further Strengthening the Supervision Work Service Guidance of Subsidiary and Management Institutions and organized regular meetings on the supervision work of subsidiary (management) institutions to strengthen the guidance of the Board of Supervisors' work and enhance the standardization and coordination of the Group's work.
+The Board of Supervisors formulated and issued the Notice on Further Strengthening the Supervision Work Service Guidance of Subsidiary (management) institutions to strengthen the guidance of the Board of Supervisors' work and enhance the standardization and coordination of the Group's work.